milesberry/milesberry.github.io/publications.md

 guid: http://milesberry.net/?page_id=716
 ---

+_December 2021_ [Education Technology and Mathematics](https://pure.roehampton.ac.uk/ws/portalfiles/portal/6664576/edtechmaths.pdf).
+Scoping document for the Royal Society's Mathematical Futures project.

+_December 2021_ [Five (out of twenty) things to do with a computer](https://blog.codeweek.eu/five-out-of-twenty-things-to-do-with-a-computer/).
+Blog post for EU Codeweek.

 _November 2021_ Make a turtle! in Stager, G. (ed) Twenty Things to Do with a Computer Forward 50.
 Torrance, CA: Constructing Modern Knowledge Press.

 _October 2021_ [Five (out of twenty) things to do with a computer](https://pure.roehampton.ac.uk/portal/files/6340659/Pages_from_UOR_Primary_Schools_Partnership_Newsletter_Oct_2021.pdf).
 Roehampton Primary Partnership Newsletter.